What Is Structural Family Therapy (SFT)?

 Who Uses SFT?

 Blended families commonly use SFT to improve familiar interactions and dynamics.
-Families with children with a disability have also been shown to benefit from the therapeutic model, as it allows families to create smoother, healthier boundaries and transitions, which can be extremely difficult when a child has a pervasive disorder of some kind.
+Families with children with a disability have also been shown to benefit from the therapeutic model, as it allows families to create smoother, healthier boundaries and transitions, which can be extremely difficult when a child has a mental disorder of some kind.

 Single-parent families and other at-risk populations are also frequently engaged in Structural Family Therapy, as boundaries are often skewed, and communication very often breaks down in these types of settings, usually due to stress and resentment.
 A family therapist might be able to help rework some of these relationship dynamics to create a smoother, easier home life.